GATE 2025 Life Sciences (XL) Syllabus, Important Topics & Chapters with Weightage

 centrifugation, settling, sieving, mixing & agitation of liquid.
 Thermal operations: thermal sterilization, evaporation of liquid foods, hot air drying of solids, spray and freeze-drying, freezing and crystallization.
 Mass transfer operations: psychometric, humidification and dehumidification operations.

-1. What is the GATE Life Sciences Syllabus 2025?
+1. What is the syllabus of GATE Life Science 2025?

-2. What is the weightage for each section in the GATE Life Sciences Syllabus 2025?
+2. What is the weightage for each section in the GATE Life Science Syllabus 2025?

-The GATE Life Sciences Syllabus 2025 assigns weightage to each section as follows:
+The GATE Life Science Syllabus 2025 assigns weightage to each section as follows:

 • General Aptitude – 15 marks